jphaugla/Redis-Digital-Banking-redisson/README.md

 ##  Investigate the APIs
-These scripts are in ./scripts
-  * addTag.sh (currently not implemented) - add a tag to a transaction.
-Tags allow user to mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
+These scripts are in ./scripts mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
-  * deleteCustomer.sh (currently not implemented) - delete all customers matching a string
   * generateData.sh - simple API to generate default customer, accounts, merchants, phone numbers, emails and transactions
   * generateLots.sh - for server testing to generate higher load levels.
 Use with startAppservers.sh.
 Not for use with docker setup.
 This is load testing with redis enterprise and client application running in same network in the cloud.
   * generateRedisson.sh - writes a few commands using a base redisson connection outside of redistemplate
-  * getByAccount.sh (currently not implemented) - find transactions for an account between a date range
-  * getByCreditCard.sh (currently not implemented) - find transactions for a credit card  between a date range
   * getCustomerByEmails.sh - gets email for customer ids starting from 100001 for the desired range - this is used for generating read load
   * getCustomerByPhone.sh - gets phone numbers for customer ids starting from 100001 for the desired range - this is used for generating read load
   * getCustomers.sh - gets a range of customer id starting from 100001 for the desired range - this is used for generating read load